How to Improve Employee Experience Through Workplace Design Strategy

 Occupancy Data 101

 Occupancy data— the metrics collected by occupancy sensors in your workplace analytics platform— is what is used to make informed workplace design decisions.
-The best sensors are able to collect occupancy data, and they are intuitive, accurate, can detect room usage and Signs of LifeTM, and are powered by APIs to connect the workplace.
+The best sensors are able to collect occupancy data, and they are intuitive, accurate, can detect room usage and passive occupancy with Signs of LifeTM, and are powered by APIs to connect the workplace.

 Once you’ve gathered an abundance of occupancy data you can then use what you’ve learned to make hyper-informed workplace decisions that are genuinely rooted in employee behavior, and not just assumptions based on trends or surveys alone.